fpgaminer/joytag/README.md

 * Focal loss with gamma=2.0
 * Trained for 220M samples at a resolution of 224x224, followed by a restart for 440M samples at a resolution of 448x448.

+Scripts and processes used to train JoyTag are shared in the `training` directory, in case they are of interest to others.

 ## Development Notes